Receipt-Roller/RECEIPTROLLER-Dev./en/Api Tutorial/Index001.md

 The API is free for up to 1,000 uses in 30 days.
 For more usage or commercial purposes, a paid plan is required.

+You can also explore and use the API directly via the Swagger documentation [here](https://api.receiptroller.com/index.html?urls.primaryName=v1.2).

 ## Table of Contents

 - [Login and Token Retrieval](https://github.com/Receipt-Roller/RECEIPTROLLER-Dev./blob/main/en/Api%20Tutorial/Login001.md)